frankiesardo/tripod/README.md

   :route-name ::edit-profile}]
 ```

-There are three routes in our application and each route has a name.
+There are three routes in our application and each route has been given a name.
 For each route you can inspect the calculated path, parameters and any applied constraint.
 You can manipulate, store, transmit and inspect the route table like you would do with any other data structure.